bajodel/mikrotik-routeros-downloader/README.md

 ```

 What it does:
-- Validates the version and selects the file list for v6 or v7
+- Detects v6 vs v7 and uses the file list for that major version
 - Creates the destination folder if it doesn’t exist
-- Downloads files one-by-one and overwrites existing files
+- Downloads each file and shows progress
-- Prints progress and a summary with success/failure counts
+- Prints a summary with success/failure counts

 Requirements:
 - bash